andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 Section-off code and circuit builds to individual builds ie. Step 1 - Build temperature circuit + write temperature sensing code // step 5 - build LCD circuit and write code
 - Adapt the build to a wifi-enabled board (arduino wifi rev2)\
 Will allow me to send data via wifi to my raspberri pi and track trends with Grafana
-- Improve enclosure by 3D printing + allocate internal space for battery
+- Improve enclosure by 3D printing + allocate internal space for battery + print out phyiscal communication instead of writing it
 - Attach a dimmer or another switch to reduce LCD light when in operation
 - Improve code by creating a function to call for light and temperature readings